MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-liberty-to-aks-with-ha-dr.md

 1. In the **Restore parameters** pane.

    * For **Select Target cluster**, select the secondary AKS cluster that you created in **West US**.
 You run into permission issue as the following picture shows.
 Select **Grant Permission** to mitigate the errors.
    * For **Backup Staging Location**, select the Storage Account that you created in **West US**.
 You run into permission issue as the following picture shows.
 Select **Assign missing roles** to mitigate the errors.
+   * If the errors still happen after role assignments finish, select **Revalidate** to refresh the permissions.

      :::image type="content" source="media/migrate-liberty-to-aks-with-ha-dr/backup-instance-restore-restoreparameters.png" alt-text="Screenshot of the Azure portal showing the Restore parameter pane." lightbox="media/migrate-liberty-to-aks-with-ha-dr/backup-instance-restore-restoreparameters.png":::

    * When granting missing permissions, if asked to specify a **Scope**, accept the default value.

-   * Wait until all permissions are granted and role assignments finish.
-Select **Validate**.
+   * Select **Validate**.
 You should see the message, **Validation completed successfully**.
 Otherwise, troubleshoot and resolve the problem before continuing.

 1. Select **Next: Review + restore**.
 Then select **Restore**.
 It takes about 10 minutes to restore the cluster.